po1sigala/live/01-Class-Content/19-PWA/01-Activities/25-Ins_Manifest/README.md

 Open the `manifest.json` file, do the following:

+  * 🔑 The first two properties are the `name` and `short_name` which do exactly what there name suggests.

+      ```json
+      "short_name": "Manifest",
+      "name": "TODOs Manifest Example",
+      ```

-  * 🔑 The first property we see is `icons` which allows us to define multiple different sizes of our logo.
+  * 🔑 The next property we see is `icons` which allows us to define multiple different sizes of our logo.
 These icons are used once the application is installed.
+In order to be installable, you must include a 192px and a 512px icon.

       ```json
       "icons": [
        {
-            "src": "/assets/images/icon_96x96.png",
+        "src": "./assets/images/icon_96x96.png",
         "type": "image/png",
         "sizes": "96x96",
-            "purpose": "any maskable"
+        "purpose": "maskable"
       },
       {
-            "src": "/assets/images/icon_128x128.png",
+        "src": "./assets/images/icon_128x128.png",
         "type": "image/png",
         "sizes": "128x128",
-            "purpose": "any maskable"
+        "purpose": "maskable"
       },
       {
-            "src": "/assets/images/icon_192x192.png",
+        "src": "./assets/images/icon_192x192.png",
         "type": "image/png",
         "sizes": "192x192",
-            "purpose": "any maskable"
+        "purpose": "maskable"
       },
       {
-            "src": "/assets/images/icon_512x512.png",
+        "src": "./assets/images/icon_192x192.png",
         "type": "image/png",
         "sizes": "512x512",
-            "purpose": "any maskable"
+        "purpose": "maskable"
       }
-        ]
-      ```

-  * 🔑 The next two properties are the `name` and `short_name` which do exactly what there name suggests.

-      ```json
-      "short_name": "Manifest",
-      "name": "TODOs Manifest Example"
+    ],
       ```

   * 🔑 The`orientation` allows us to define which angle our application is viewed in, while the  `display` property allows us to define preferred display mode.